AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 You can customize the Target component by accessing the component's options in one of two ways:

-1. After you have targeted the component, in the Target component, click or tap the component and then the settings icon (gear).
+1. After you have targeted the component, in the Target component, select the component and then the settings icon (gear).

    ![Component settings](../assets/targeted-component-settings.png)